-- From any page, press FIND. - Using the ROCKER, highlight the category from a list, and press ENTER. - For Waypoints and Cities, search using By Name or Nearest.
-Use the ROCKER to highlight a sub tab.
-For By Name, use the top field to spell out the name or scroll down through the list.
+- 1. From any page, press FIND. - 2.
+Using the ROCKER, highlight a category from the list, and press ENTER. - For Waypoints and Cities, search using By Name or Nearest.
+Use the ROCKER to highlight a tab.
+For By Name, use the top field to spell out the name, or scroll down through the list.
 (See page 8 for steps on entering a name.)